genotrance/px/README.md

 can be removed with `--uninstall`.
 Use `--force` to overwrite an existing entry in the registry.

+  pxw --install

-NOTE: Command line parameters passed with `--install` are not saved for use on startup.
+Command line parameters passed with `--install` are not saved for use on startup.
 The `--save` flag or manual editing of `px.ini` is required to provide configuration to Px on startup.

+If `px.ini` is at a non-default location, it should be installed as follows:

+  pxw --install --config=path/px.ini

 ## Usage